 Only one of these myriad of species, however, produces the coconut plant, which is the coconut palm.
 And while there are many different varieties of coconut palms, they’re all divided into two main categories: tall and dwarf.

 The most common type of coconut palm is the tall coconut palm variety.
-The tall coconut palm is a cross-pollinator, sharing genetic material with other trees.
+The tall coconut palm tree is a cross-pollinator, sharing genetic material with other trees.
 The result of this is that the fruits of this type of tree can vary significantly in character.
 The main types of tall coconut palms are niu kafa (which are wild) and niu vai (which are domesticated).
 The names really just indicate where the tall coconut palms are grown, though.

 Coconut palms may not be the tallest trees in the forest, but they can grow pretty high nonetheless.

 Dwarf coconut palms are the second most common variety of this species.
 They’re typically smaller than the tall coconut palm (hence the name).
 Because they most self pollinate, there are fewer varieties of this type of tree.
-Being more resistant to disease than their tall cousins, the dwarf coconut palm is the preferred variety of the species for planting in home gardens and parks.
+Being more resistant to disease than their tall cousins, the dwarf coconut palm tree is the preferred variety of the species for planting palm trees in home gardens and parks.